 Know Your Risk

 Recent studies have shown that screening for lung cancer may be beneficial in patients with increased risk, defined as age between 55 – 74 years old with at least a 30 pack year history of smoking (one pack per day for 30 years).
-If you fall into this category, talk to your doctor about whether or not a screening test is right for you.
+If you fall into this category, a screening may be right for you.
+Main Line Health offers lung cancer screenings at Lankenau Medical Center and Bryn Mawr, Paoli, and Riddle Hospitals.
+Visit our website to learn more or schedule a screening.

 - See related story: Annual Lung Cancer Screenings Approved for Older Smokers